This ultra creamy cheesecake recipe is inspired by traditional Mediterranean sweets. Cinnamon and mint pair perfectly with cream cheese!

 - To unmold the cheesecake, run a knife or an off-set spatula through the baking paper and the sides of the pan.
 Cover a flat plate with non-stick paper and invert the cheesecake.
 Remove the pan by gently lifting it and re-invert onto a serving plate.

-- For the white chocolate matcha ganache: In a small bowl mix the chopped white chocolate with the matcha tea and the mint and stir well.
+- Make the matcha ganache: In a small bowl mix the chopped white chocolate with the matcha tea and the mint and stir well.
 Add the cream and melt in a double boiler or in the microwaves.
 Stir well until smooth and leave it at room temperature to cool until thick but pourable.
+Remove the mint leaves and pour over the cheesecake, sprinkle with some more cinnamon and garnish with a few fresh mint leaves.

 If you like this recipe, Pin it!